Occupational Health and Safety Program

 Where are services provided?

-Typically, the RPP services can be obtained with other preventative healthcare services at the occupational health clinic on the Health Sciences Campus.
+Typically, the RRPP services can be obtained with other preventative healthcare services at the Occupational Health Clinic on the UGA Health Sciences Campus.
 We will make every effort to consolidate these services so that only one appointment is necessary.
 Approval and appointments are required.
 Occasionally, the R-OHSP physician requires a pre-respirator assessment prior to approval at a local community healthcare clinic.
-For more information, contact the occupational health nurse at occhealth@uga.edu

-How do I enroll in the RPP?
+How do I enroll in the RRPP?

-If your respirator use is related to research, you must enroll in the RPP through enrollment in the R-OHSP.
+If your respirator use is related to research, you must enroll in the RRPP through enrollment in the R-OHSP.
 The R-OHSP risk assessment process will recommend your respirator use and get you started on the process.
 If your respirator use is not research related, you will not need to enroll in the R-OHSP.
-Please contact us at occhealth@uga.edu for non-research RPP services.

 Before your Fit Test Appointment:

-• Consult your supervisor or Principal Investigator regarding the type of respirator that you will need
+• Consult your supervisor or Principal Investigator regarding the type of respirator that you will need.

 • You must be cleared for scheduling before you will be able to make an appointment in PEP.